cmendez20/notes/topics/javascript.md

   - How do we achieve that?
 - By using an **event loop**: takes long-running tasks, executes them in the "background", and puts them back in the  main thread once they are finished.

+### Hoisting in JavaScript

+- Hoisting in JavaScript, with the `var` data type means JavaScript will declare variables first, and then give them a value later.
+  - So, to avoid weird issues, declare your variables before you use them
+- With `let` and `const`, JavaScript does not hoist these
+- Function statements and function declarations are hoisted.
+  - Function expressions are not hoisted, treated as a let/const variable

 ### The Conditional (Ternary) Operator

 The conditional operator, also called the ternary operator, can be used as a one line if-else expression.